MXET/resources/README.md

 ### Polymers

 Polymer additive manufacturing requires knowledge of the manufacturing process just like any other manufacturing method.
 "3d printing" is a misnomer as the printers and materials each have constraints you must learn.
-We perform most of our printing with FDM (fused deposition modeling) and your print turnaround ranges from 1 day + $0 all the way to 2 weeks + $1000.
+We perform most of our printing with FDM (fused deposition modeling) and your print turnaround ranges from 1 day to 14 days.
+Cost ranges from free to thousands.
 Knowledge is your best asset for productivity & successful prototyping.

 * [Applied Polymer FDM](https://qr.page/g/1lM33LCiZDm) explains a great deal of tips for polymer additive manufacturing
 * [Design for Printing - Part 1](https://qr.scuttlerobot.org/g/56uPKiUq0p) strategy for designing geometry